apache/spark/docs/sql-ref-syntax-dml-insert-into.md

 ### Description

-The INSERT INTO statement can be used to insert new rows into a table.
+The `INSERT INTO` statement inserts new rows into a table.
 The inserted rows can be specified by value expressions, or resulted from a query.

 ### Syntax
 {% highlight sql %}